qualitus/performance-tests/setup/jmeter_ilias_users.md

 ## Customize ILIAS user accounts

-It is strongly recommended that you change the passwords of the jmeter users  as follows.
+**Important**: It is strongly recommended that you change the passwords of the jmeter users as follows.

 Choose a strong password and create a md5-hash (http://www.md5-generator.de/).
 Then execute these steps at the root of the repository (substitute `__STRONG_PASSWORD__` and `__MD5_HASH__`)